Rhode Island Rent Increase Notice

 Rhode Island cities may have additional housing regulations:

 Providence Providence has specific tenant protections and lead paint regulations that may affect rental procedures.
-Check Providence Housing and Community Development regulations.
+Therefore, check Providence Housing and Community Development regulations before issuing any notice.

-Other Cities Contact local housing departments in Cranston, Pawtucket, East Providence for any municipality-specific rules governing rental notifications.
+Other Cities Contact local housing departments in Cranston, Pawtucket, and East Providence for any municipality-specific rules governing rental notifications.
+As a result, you can avoid violations that state law alone may not cover.

 Special Situations for Rhode Island Rent Increase Notices